xu4-engine/u4/doc/build.md

     ./configure
     make download
-    make mod
     make
     src/xu4

-This downloads the original game archives, packs the game modules, builds the binary, and then runs the program.
+This downloads the original game archives, builds the binary, packs the game modules, and then runs the program.

 ### Copr